Oil embargo, SWIFT, Yandex CEO and National Depository part of EU’s sixth sanction package

 In the last few years, Rosneft has also paid Khudaynatov $9.6bn in exchange for a company that owns an oilfield in Taimyr, the EU notes.
 Both Rosneft and NNK “requested and obtained from President Putin benefits in relation to their extraction activities in the Arctic”.

-Thus the EU argues that Khudaynatov is associated with the CEO of Rosneft, Igor “Oil Czar” Sechin, and President Vladimir Putin.
+Thus the EU argues that Khudaynatov is associated with the CEO of Rosneft, Igor “Oil Czar” Sechin, and President Putin.
 “Khudaynatov and Sechin worked together in Rosneft, and their companies are jointly conducting business activities in the energy sector.
 He worked on Putin’s first presidential election campaign in 2000, which he managed in the Tyumen region, where he had been a regional Duma member since 1997,” the EU notes.

 Although the EU report does not mention this, the Guardian reminds that Khudaynatov is also linked to two luxury superyachts allegedly belonging to Putin.